-- Demonstrate familiarity and basic use of the Periodic Table of the Elements. - 2.
-Apply the scientific method through lab experiments and write lab reports. - 3.
-Apply critical thinking skills to solve quantitative and qualitative chemistry problems. - 4.
-Calculate conversions and balance chemical equations. - 5.
+- Demonstrate familiarity and basic use of the Periodic Table of the Elements. - Apply the scientific method through lab experiments and write lab reports. - 3.
+Apply critical thinking skills to solve quantitative and qualitative chemistry problems. - Calculate conversions and balance chemical equations. - 5.
 Identify various types of chemical reactions.

-SI103 INTRODUCTION TO MARINE BIOLOGY
+SI103 INTRODUCTION TO MARINE BIOLOGY: THEORY

 This course provides students with an understanding of the general principles of marine ecology.
 Basic skills in gathering ecological data and identification of marine organisms will be acquired.
 This is the lecture portion of the course and students are required to register for the lab portion, SI103L Introduction to Marine Biology Lab.
-(If a student takes the course in a previous semester and fails lecture, but passes lab with a C or better, then co-requisite is waived).

-- Describe key chemical, biological, geological, and ecological processes. - 2.
+- Describe key chemical, biological, geological, and ecological processes within the marine environment. - 2.
 Identify and classify common marine organisms. - 3.
-Explain anthropogenic factors that affect the marine environment and organisms therein.
+Explain anthropogenic factors affecting the marine environment and its organisms.

-SI103L INTRODUCTION TO MARINE BIOLOGY LAB
+SI103L INTRODUCTION TO MARINE BIOLOGY: LABORATORY

 This course is the laboratory co-requisite for SI103 Introduction to Marine Biology.
 Laboratory sessions and field trips reinforce and extend basic marine biology concepts, identification of marine organisms, and anthropogenic effects on the marine environment.
-(If a student takes SI103L in a previous semester and fails, but passes SI103 with a C or better, then the student will be allowed to repeat just the lab).

-- Describe key chemical, biological, geological, and ecological processes. - 2.
-Identify and classify common marine organisms. - 3.
-Explain anthropogenic factors that affect the marine environment and organisms therein.
+- Apply an understanding of key chemicals, biological, geological, and ecological marine processes within the field and natural marine environment. - Identify and classify common marine organisms within the laboratory and field settings. - Explain anthropogenic factors affecting the marine environment and its organisms while being in the laboratory or field setting.